JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 > \right|.
 > \\]

-> __Remark__: Seeing as we are only interested in the signs of the barycentric coordinates, it is not technically necessary to compute them at that stage.
-However, seeing the important role that they play both in depth and texturing, we decide to introduce them here.
+> __Remark__: Although only the signs of the barycentric coordinates are needed now, we will also need the values later, so we might as well compute them at that earlier stage.

 ---
 {data-content="A Quick Word on Depth"}

-I won't get into much detail here, as at that point, we already have all that is necessary to understand the issue with the PlayStation texturing.
-That being said, I'll just mention depth *en passant*, as it is both fundamental to rasterisation, and relevant to the PlayStation's hardware shortcomings.
+I won't get into too much detail here, as at that point, we already have all that is necessary to understand the issue with the PlayStation texturing.
+That being said, I'll just say two words about *depth*, as it is both fundamental to rasterisation, and relevant to the PlayStation's hardware shortcomings.

-Imagine you have a 3D space filled with a multitude of triangles you wish to render, via rasterisation, to a 2D display.
-Up until now, we have only looked at how to determine whether a point on the display should be seen as being part of a 3D triangle when appropriately projected.
+If your scene contains more than one triangle, it is plausible that one is in front of another from the point of view of the camera.
+In that case, some pixel may need shading more than once, so how can we choose which shade is the appropriate one?

-However, should another triangle stand between the first one and the camera, how can we then know what to draw to the display?
+Well, the appropriate pixel is the one from the triangle we can actually see, *i.e.* the one closest to us: it is the one with the smallest *depth* \\(z\\)!

-A standard method consists in having a 2D array of floating points the same dimension as the display, called the Z-buffer, which stores the depths of the drawn pixels.
-In essence, once a pixel on display is found to lie in a projected triangle, we can compute the point in the 3D triangle which best approximates the inverse projection of that pixel.
-The \\(z\\)-coordinate of that point is the depth associated to that pixel, and we can compare it against what is stored in the Z-buffer to decide whether this is in front or behind what has already been drawn, and then render and update the Z-buffer accordingly.
+A standard method is to cache the depths of the pixels we have already encountered and check against it for each pixel.
+If we already have a depth value at that pixel position, and it's smaller than the current depth, we do nothing: there is something in front of it.
+Else, we draw it and update the cache appropriately.

-We will touch a bit more on how to compute that depth properly in later sections, but as a side note, it seems the PlayStation hardware did not have a dedicated Z-buffer (which seems somewhat staggering to me for a 3D-first console, but I don't know the ins and outs of that decision and which trade-offs the engineers had to make then).
-As a consequence, PlayStation game developers had to implement a Z-buffer in software for their 3D games...
+These days, GPUs have dedicated hardware for this cache, called the *z-buffer*, so game and engine devs need not be concerned about it in the same way that Playstation era devs did, as they had to program that buffer themselves, in software.

 ---
 {data-content="Summary"}

-Here is a non-detailed, half C, half pseudo-code, snippet to give a summary of the procedure thus far.
+Here is a crude code overview of the procedure thus far.

 ```c
 for (size_t i = 0; i < numTriangles; ++i) {